At a Glance

 - Other info: Join a supportive team committed to positive change and personal development.

-The predicted salary is between 30000 - 42000 £ per year.
+The predicted salary is between 30000 - 42000 ÂŁ per year.

 Job Introduction

-Role Responsibility
+Role Responsibilities

-As Recovery Worker in the Shared Care Team, you will hold a caseload of service users who are in receipt of Opiate Substitute Treatment prescribed through the Community GP Surgeries.
-You will be responsible for liaising with the GP\’s and other professionals involved in individuals care as well as delivering PSI interventions to support and promote recovery and positive outcomes.
+To assist in delivering TP’s Substance Use strategy by planning and providing high quality, innovative care that reflects our person‑centred values and aims for the recovery of the individuals we support.
+As a Recovery Worker in the Shared Care Team, you will hold a caseload of service users in receipt of Opiate Substitute Treatment prescribed through the Community GP Surgeries.
+You will liaise with GPs and other professionals and deliver PSI interventions to promote recovery and positive outcomes.

-Work flexibly in a variety of settings to create care and support plans that meet the needs of the service and clients in accordance with the recovery agenda, by;-
+Work flexibly in a variety of settings to create care and support plans that meet the needs of the service and clients in accordance with the recovery agenda, by;

 - Completing accurate, person‑centred, and individualised risk assessments.